 The largest building in the village in both years was the mansion.
 However, by 2010 it had been converted into a care home.
 Likewise, the old factory was converted into luxury flats.
 Only Mansion Gardens remained unchanged throughout the period.

-This is a well-organized and logical approach to the task and would get a good score for task achievement and coherence and cohesion.
+This is another example of a logical, well-organised approach to the task so we would expect it to receive a high score for task achievement and coherence and cohesion.

 That completes our Maps activities for now.
 You deserve a break – maybe a holiday on that island – but if you want more, be sure to check out our Academic Writing Task 1 Page.